Related Post: Anishinaabe Rock Art

 1. The Learning Centre

 The Visitors’ Centre, also called The Learning Centre, opened to the public in 2002 and is where the visit to the site begins.
 While the building has a small gift shop with various souvenirs and a movie theatre with seats for perhaps 80 visitors, the main attraction is a colourful multi-panelled poster display.
 We spent some time reading our way through the various snippets of text.
 I had expected an introduction to the petroglyphs and their meaning to be the main focus but it soon became clear that there was something else being presented here.

 The wall in the photo above, nicely decorated with Norval Morrisseau-esque spirit lines emanating from the sun symbol, sums it up.
 “A culture is a living thing”.
 What the folks responsible for the exhibit have done is use this space to present an updated version of indigenous spirituality, an adaptation felt to be more relevant to the late 1900s than the paleolithic original.
 Pretty much absent is any reference to the animistic beliefs that ruled the lives of the actual people who created the petroglyphs.

 In its place, we have the myth of the “Ecological Indian” and the 1970s-penned wisdom of Chief Seattle mixed with various environmentalist concepts.
-I didn’t realize it at the time but this spiritual version of environmentalism as a defining feature of being aboriginal is a widely held view.
+I didn’t realize it at the time but this modern blend of New Age spirituality and environmentalism as a defining feature of being aboriginal is a widely held view.
 At the Assembly of First Nations website, for example, I found this statement –

 Indigenous peoples are caretakers of Mother Earth and realize and respect her gifts of water, air and fire.
 First Nations peoples’ have a special relationship with the earth and all living things in it.
 This relationship is based on a profound spiritual connection to Mother Earth that guided indigenous peoples to practice reverence, humility and reciprocity. (see here for source)